jimzord12/Game-Frontend-Deploy/README.md

 <br />
 By providing the deployed contract's information (address and ABI) and the user's crypto wallet (provider),
 <br />
-it returns a function that can be used to initialize the contract's instance.
+The hook returns a function that can be used to initialize the contract's instance named "initialize".
-In turn, this function returns the desired contract instace.
+In turn, this "initialize" function returns a Promise that resolves into the desired contract instance.
 <br />
 <br />
 Let's see an example to better understand how it works.